If you are from outside the UK you will need to apply for a Visitor (Child) Visa.

 Long Term study in the UK

-If you are aged between 4 and 17 and you are going to study at an independent school in the UK from September, you can apply for the Tier 4 (Child) student visa.
+If you are aged between 4 and 17 and you are going to study at an independent school in the UK from September, you can apply for the Child Student Visa.

 If you have a place on a course at an independent school in the UK from September and you are planning to attend Academic Summer course before the beginning of a school term, please contact us.
-If we have a partnership with your school, Academic Summer can be included in the Confirmation of Acceptance for Studies (CAS) as a Pre-Sessional course, and then your Tier 4 (Child) student visa will be valid both for Academic Summer course and your studies in the independent boarding school in the UK.
-Alternatively, you will need to apply for a Short-Term Study Visa or Short-Term Study Visa (Child) first in order to attend Academic Summer programme, and you will also need to apply for a Tier 4 (Child) student visa for your full time studies.
+If we have a partnership with your school, Academic Summer can be included in the Confirmation of Acceptance for Studies (CAS) as a Pre-Sessional course, and then your Student (child) visa will be valid both for Academic Summer course and your studies in the independent boarding school in the UK.
+Alternatively, you will need to apply for a Visitor Visa (Child) first in order to attend Academic Summer programme, and you will also need to apply for a Child Student Visa for your full time studies.

-You can find out more information about Tier 4 (Child) student visa here.
+You can find out more information about Child Student Visa here.

-If you are starting a course with a boarding school in September and are joining Academic Summer for August only you will be able to study with us on your Tier 4 visa.
-You will be granted your Tier 4 visa with one month extra before your main course starts in September and your study with Academic Summer will be considered supplementary study.
+If you are starting a course with a boarding school in September and are joining Academic Summer for August only you will be able to study with us on your Child Student visa.
+You will be granted your isa with one month extra before your main course starts in September and your study with Academic Summer will be considered supplementary study.
 Therefore, no additional visa will be required for your course with us.

-Similarly, if you have a current Tier 4 visa and want to study with Academic Summer during your summer break, this will be considered supplementary study and you will be able to join us with no need for an additional visa.
+Similarly, if you have a current Child Student visa and want to study with Academic Summer during your summer break, this will be considered supplementary study and you will be able to join us with no need for an additional visa.

 Police Registration and BRP Collection on arrival in the UK

-If you join us on a Tier 4 visa you may be required to register with the police.
+If you join us on a Child Student visa you may be required to register with the police.
 This will be clearly written in your entry clearance vignette if this is a condition of your visa.
 The staff at Academic Summer will assist you with your registration.
 The registration fee is £34.

 Anyone coming to the UK for more than 6 months will be granted a 30-day entry clearance vignette visa and be required to collect their BRP (Biometric Residence Permit) when they arrive in the UK.
 There are different systems for doing this depending on which boarding school has sponsored your visa.
 The staff at Academic Summer will liaise with your boarding school to help you with this when you arrive so that you receive your BRP for your full length visa.